acmsigsoft/EmpiricalStandards/Standards/DataScience.md

 - [ ] discusses what (and why) prior work was selected as for the purposes of baseline comparisons.
 - [ ] presents the experimental rig; e.g. a depiction and/or algorithm pseudocode.
 - [ ] discusses the computing infrastructure used for running experiments (hardware and software), including GPU/CPU models; amount of memory; operating system; names and versions of relevant software libraries and frameworks.
 - [ ] motivates which particular kinds of  statistics were used to analyse the experimental results (descriptive or otherwise)
-- [ ] automated or manual heuristics used in this process must be documented.
+- [ ] documents automated or manual heuristics used in this process.
 - [ ] describes the evaluation metrics used (and explains the motivation for choosing these metrics).
 - [ ] analysis of results goes beyond single-dimensional summaries of performance (e.g., average; median) to include measures of variation, confidence, or other distributional information.
 - [ ] discusses threats to validity identifying construct validity and limitations or technical assumptions (using an appropriate framework either using common standards<sup>[2](#myfootnote2)</sup> or a threat to validity appropriate to this study).